Cyndra-project/cyndra/services/cyndra-warp/README.md

-## Cyndra service integration for the Warp web framework.
+## Cyndra service integration for the Warp web framework

 ### Example